Revised: March 13, 2016

 The development of a well-planned entertainment agenda or program is required to be approved by the OAD Board.

-Publicity of the OAD biennial conference shall be published as a flyer and/or in the OAD newsletter and OAD website at least six (6) months before the conference.
+Publicity of the OAD biennial conference shall be published as a flyer and/or in the OAD newsletter and OAD website at least six (6)

 The OAD biennial conference committee determines the conference registration fee, with approval by the OAD Board.